-The annual Carving on the Edge Festival celebrates the traditional and contemporary west coast carving arts, the carving artists, and the rich cultural history of our region.
-The festival offers opportunities to gain a deeper understanding of the coastal traditions of carving with the goals of encouraging the growth of the carving community and of building much-needed cultural bridges.
+The biennial Carving on the Edge Festival celebrates the traditional and contemporary west coast carving arts and the rich cultural history of the region.
+The festival offers opportunities to gain a deeper understanding of the coastal traditions of carving with the goals of encouraging the growth of the carving community and building much-needed cultural bridges.

 Carving on the Edge Festival was born in 2010 on a stormy weekend at Tofino’s Tin Wis carving shed.
 A group of Nuu-chah-nulth carvers, elders and culture-makers met for three days to talk about the traditions and cultural teachings of west coast carving.
 They gathered ideas on how to share and teach their skills with others – carvers, communities, and youth – with the purpose of growing the carving community while sharing traditional teachings and stories.
 The group became the ‘Keepers of the Festival’.

 Since 2010, we have grown the annual festival to support relationship-building in the contemporary and traditional carving communities.
 Themes and programs are led by master carvers, are guided by First Nations values and blend tradition and history with contemporary relevance.
 In 2018, our Board of Directors made a strategic decision to guide our long-term, sustainable growth: we would transition to a biennial festival celebration, with our 10th festival anniversary celebration occurring in 2020.
 The COVID-19 pandemic put an expected hold on our 10th anniversary festivities but 2021 provided the opportunity to begin again.
 The festival will continue in a biennial format, allowing for time and resources in alternate festival year to focus on supporting local cultural projects and building capacity for community programs.